-Barter sent George Skinner and three others to intercept the gold shipment, which was packed on mules.
-George and the other bandits stopped the mule train outside of Nevada City, California holding guns on the muleskinners.
-Meekly the men turned over $80,600 in gold bullion to Skinner and his men, without a shot being fired.
+In 1856, Barter learned from a drunken mining engineer that large gold shipments were being sent down Trinity Mountain from the Yreka and Klamath River Mines.
+Dick then sent George Skinner and three others to intercept the gold shipment packed on mules.
+George and the other bandits stopped the mule train outside Nevada City, California, holding guns on the muleskinners.
+Meekly the men turned over $80,600 in gold bullion to Skinner and his men without a shot being fired.

 The bandits then made off with the shipment to keep a rendezvous with Barter and Cyrus Skinner at Folsom.
 However, George Skinner found it impossible to take the heavy gold shipment down the mountain passes without fresh mules.
 Soon, he split up the gold, burying half of it in the mountains.

 Making their way to Auburn, the outlaws were intercepted by a Wells Fargo posse, and a gunfight ensued.
 In the melee, George Skinner was killed, and his confederates fled.
 The lawmen recovered $40,600 of the stolen loot, and though they searched diligently, they failed to find the remaining $40,000.